The computational landscape of permutation patterns: The possibility of polynomial-time algorithms

 Checking whether such a matching exists can be done in the following way: From the permutation $T$, construct the permutation $\tilde{T}$ by deleting all elements that are smaller than $i$ and larger than $j$.
 Clearly, the matching that we are looking for must be contained in $\tilde{T}$, it could otherwise not be an occurrence of a boxed pattern.
 Moreover, it has to consist of $k$ \textit{consecutive} elements in $\tilde{T}$.
 Since the positions of the smallest and the largest element are fixed, the positions for all other elements of $P$ are equally determined.
 Thus there is only one subsequence of $T$ that could possibly be a matching of $P$ into $T$ with $\mu(1)=i$ and $\mu(k)=j$.
 Deleting the elements that are too small or too large and checking whether this subsequence actually corresponds to an occurrence of $P$ in $T$, i.e., whether it is order-isomorphic to $P$, can be checked in at most $n$ steps.
 Note that this subsequence might consist of less than $k$ elements in which case it clearly does not correspond to an occurrence.

 In total, there are $(n-k+1)\cdot(n-k+2)/2=\mathcal{O}(n^2)$ pairs $(i,j)$ that have to be checked which leads to the runtime bound $\mathcal{O}(n^3)$. \end{proof}

 \begin{theorem} \textsc{Consecutive Permutation Pattern Matching} can be solved in $\mathcal{O}((n-k)\cdot k)$ time. \end{theorem} \begin{proof} Let $P$ be a consecutive pattern of length $k$ and $T$ a permutation of length $n$.
-For every $i \in [n-k+1]$ check whether there is a matching of $P$ into $T$ where the first element of $P$ is mapped to $i$, i.e., $T(i_1)=i$.
+For every $i \in [n-k+1]$ check whether there is a matching of $P$ into $T$ where the first element of $P$ is mapped to $i$.
 Since we are looking for an occurrence of a consecutive pattern, the only possible subsequence of $T$ then consists of the element $i$ and the following $(k-1)$ elements of $T$.
 Whether this sequence is order-isomorphic to $P$ can be checked in $k$ steps which leads to the runtime bound $\mathcal{O}((n-k)\cdot k)$. \end{proof}

+As was recently shown by Kubica et.al.\ in \cite{Kubica2013430}, this simple result can be improved by an algorithm with runtime $\mathcal{O}(n + k)$.

-Even though \ppm is \NP-complete in the general case, there are special cases of input instances for which the problem can be solved efficiently, i.e.\ in polynomial time.
-In the following we list the cases for which it is known that \ppm can be solved in polynomial time. \begin{itemize} \item In case the pattern is a \textit{separable} permutation, i.e.\ a permutation avoiding both $3142$ and $2413$, \ppm can be solved in $\mathcal{O}(k \cdot n^6)$~\cite{Bose1998277}.
-This runtime has been improved to $\mathcal{O}(k \cdot n^4)$ in~\cite{DBLP:journals/ipl/Ibarra97}. \item \ppm can be solved in $\bigO(n \log n)$-time for all patterns of length four \cite{springer:AlbertAAH01}. \item In case $P$ is the identity $12\ldots k$, \ppm consists of looking for an increasing subsequence of length $k$ in the text -- this is a special case of the \probfont{Longest Increasing Subsequence} problem.
+Even though \ppm is \NP-complete in the general case, there are special cases of input instances for which the problem can be solved efficiently, i.e., in polynomial time.
+In the following we list the cases for which it is known that \ppm can be solved in polynomial time. \begin{itemize} \item In case the pattern is a \textit{separable} permutation, i.e., a permutation avoiding both $3142$ and $2413$, \ppm can be solved in $\mathcal{O}(k \cdot n^6)$~\cite{Bose1998277}.
+This runtime has been improved to $\mathcal{O}(k \cdot n^4)$ in~\cite{DBLP:journals/ipl/Ibarra97}. \item \ppm can be solved in $\bigO(n \log n)$-time for all patterns of length four \cite{springer:AlbertAAH01}.
+For the pattern $4312$, this is even possible in linear time~\cite{2012arXiv1211.7110M}. \item In case $P$ is the identity $12\ldots k$, \ppm consists of looking for an increasing subsequence of length $k$ in the text -- this is a special case of the \probfont{Longest Increasing Subsequence} problem.
 This problem can be solved in $\bigO(n \log n)$-time for sequences in general \cite{schensted1987longest} and in $\mathcal{O}(n \log \log n)$-time for permutations \cite{DBLP:journals/ipl/ChangW92,maekinen2001longest}. \item A $\bigO(k^2n^6)$-time algorithm is presented in \cite{springer:GuillemotV09} for the case that both the text and the pattern are $321$-avoiding. \end{itemize}